deeterbleater/deertick/docs/pdf_to_txt_formatting_doc.md

 6. The reassembled text is written to the output file.

 This asynchronous approach allows for better utilization of system resources and can significantly reduce processing time for large documents.
 However, it's important to note that the actual speed improvement will depend on factors such as the AI model's response time, network latency, and the number of concurrent connections allowed by the AI service provider.

+## File Type Support

+The LineCorrector now supports multiple input file types:
+- PDF: Can be processed or directly converted to TXT.
+- TXT: Processed line by line.
+- MD (Markdown): Treated as plain text and processed line by line.
+- CSV: Can process all columns or specific columns as specified by the user.

+Output can be in TXT or CSV format, depending on the specified output file extension.

+## Blank Line Removal

+The `remove_blank_lines` feature provides a way to clean up input files by removing empty lines.
+This can be useful as a preprocessing step before applying AI-based formatting corrections.
+Here's how it works:

+1. The input file is read using the `read_input_file` method, which supports various file types.
+2. All blank lines (lines containing only whitespace) are removed from the content.
+3. The resulting text is written to the output file.
+4. If the output file is specified as CSV, the result is saved as a single-column CSV file with the header "text".

+This feature can be used independently of the AI processing, allowing users to clean up their files without applying formatting corrections.